What's the Difference?

-We can learn meditation, pranayama (breathing) techniques, yoga, mudras and mantras.
-Without a doubt, positive experiences will fall from those practices.
-But sometimes we end up only with the byproduct, the temporary feeling of well-being yet not the awakening itself.
+We can learn pranayama (breathing) techniques, meditations, mudras, and mantras, and indeed, certain positive experiences will fall from those practices.
+But sometimes we end up only with the byproduct, not the awakening itself.

-Many people come to spiritual practice or learn meditation in an effort to induce positive emotional states or minimize negative emotional states.
+Many people come to spiritual practice or learn meditation in an effort to induce positive emotional states or to at least minimize negative emotional states.
 There’s certainly nothing wrong with that to be sure.
-If that’s what you walk away with at the end of your practice.
-Know, though, the path to awakening isn’t about positive emotions or “feeling better.”
-Enlightenment may not be easy or positive at all.
-In fact, it can be quite confronting and challenging.
+If that’s what you walk away with at the end of your practice, that’s a beautiful byproduct.
+But the path to awakening isn’t about positive emotions or “feeling better.”
+In reality, enlightenment may not be easy or positive at all, and in fact, enlightenment can be quite confronting and challenging.

 Awakening from the “Me”

-We’ve been taught that to feel okay, we need to get on the competitive treadmill of life and somehow prove ourselves to the world.
-We work long hours, take minimal vacation time and compete with one another — all in the interest of feeling like we’ve somehow “made it.”
-In the end though, we can find ourselves feeling only a little better than before.
-More often than not, feelings of wellbeing and happiness are fleeting.
-We may feel great for a moment, but those feelings will soon dissipate, and we’ll go searching for another boost to our mood or emotions.
+We’ve been taught to believe we need to get on the competitive treadmill of life and somehow prove ourselves to feel ok.
+We work long hours, take minimal vacation time, and compete with one another, all in the interest of feeling like we’ve somehow “made it.”
+In the end, though, we find ourselves feeling at best, only a little better than before.
+More often than not, feelings of well-being and happiness are fleeting.
+We may feel great for the time-being but soon those good feelings will dissipate and we’ll go back searching for another boost to our mood or emotions.

-The process of awakening begins once we realize we are not separate from one another.
-Once we begin to truly see and feel this, we will no longer strive to just “feel better.”
+The process of awakening actually begins once we realize we are not separate from one another.
+Once we begin to see this, and truly feel this, we are no longer striving to just feel better.
 We abandon the striving, clinging and grasping to feel better all together, since there is no longer the need to prove ourselves.
 Our striving is replaced with letting go.

-If we can begin to create an awareness of our behaviors and automatic reactions to daily events — be they great or small — then we are truly beginning to walk our personal, spiritual journey.
+If we can actually begin to create an awareness of our behaviors and automatic reactions to daily events be they great or small, we are then actually really truly beginning to walk our personal spiritual journey.

-It is in holding ourselves to account for these behaviors and looking deeply into the catalyst or impetus of the behaviors that we can actually truly “see” ourselves.
-In this striving and seeking, we can then awaken to our true nature.
-And that true nature isn’t one of surviving our lives; it’s about thriving in them.
+It is in holding ourselves to account for these behaviors and looking deeply into the catalyst or impetus for the behaviors that we can actually truly “see” ourselves.
+In this seeing it is how we can then awaken to our true nature.
+And that true nature isn’t one of surviving our lives, it’s about thriving in them.
 The debate between striving or seeking becomes easier.

-As both a meditation teacher and a spiritual life coach, I sense early on whether my students are interested in the real thing or if they’re just striving to feel better.
+As both a meditation teacher and a spiritual life coach, I sense early on whether my students are interested in the real thing or if they are just striving to feel better.

 For some of us on the path, our entire identity may have been wrapped up in being the seeker.
-Or maybe, as it was for me, I knew something needed to shift, but I’m not convinced that at the time, I was actually ready for the shift to occur.
+Or maybe, as it was for me, I knew something needed to shift, but I wasn’t actually ready for the shift to occur.
 Maybe I was just scared of having to really take myself on, I don’t really know which.
 Struggling with striving or seeking can be challenging.

 Be gentle with yourself.
-Understand that any change is disruptive, even if it’s a change for the better.
-Striving and seeking takes work, but it is worth it.
+Understand that any change is disruptive even if it’s a change for the better.

-Freedom, peace, joy and liberation will all fall naturally out of your courage to dig deeply into what drives you to behave and react in certain ways.
-If you can create an awareness around those behaviors, you have a fighting chance of transforming them, and therefore, yourself — and thereby, awaken.
+Freedom, peace, joy, and liberation will all fall naturally out of your courage to dig deeply into what drives you to behave and react in certain ways.
+If you can create awareness around those behaviors, you have a fighting chance of transforming them, and therefore yourself, and thereby awaken.

 I can say that for me, I felt pulled to change.
 I knew the way my life was going was not the way I wanted it to go, but I felt stuck.
 At the outset, I was in such a deep territory of not knowing where I was in life that I had no clue how to make a shift.
 Setting out on a path - any path - was the baby step I needed to take.